-Calculate the return on investment for any tattoo or piercing equipment purchase.
-Get payback period, break-even session count, annual net profit, and a year-by-year projection table.
+Calculate the ROI on any tattoo or piercing equipment purchase.
+Payback period, break-even sessions, annual net profit, year-by-year projection.

 Founder & Piercing Expert